Ronit1810/Reworking_ReactJs/Readme.md

     > You can also give default value in case the value is not passed the default value will appear i.e function({propName="defaultValue"}){}

     > For Example go through the project.

+## BackgroundColor Changer project
+- This project is basically changing background color on clicking the color button, Here we use **useState()** for state management and in the main body we use inline styling for only bgColor so that we can inject javaScript and applied onClick event on button to setColor